Initiated and launched a self-serve end-of-term flow that reduced operational workload by 70% and uplifting retentions.

 We designed a new end-of-term experience within the customer portal.
 It surfaces upcoming term expirations and gives users clear, guided choices.

-The Problem: Customers globally lacked understanding on how rental tenures worked, or what types of options are available for them at the end of the term.
-This lack of clarity led to confusion and missed retention opportunities.
+Customers globally lacked understanding on how rental tenures worked, or what types of options are available at the end of the term.
+This led to confusion and missed retention opportunities.

 3️⃣ Transparent upgrade flow with built-in upsell opportunities